Tamar Valley Tales

 John RussellGeorge TownManager of Excelsior Gold Mine

-Thomas HicksonGeorge TownPartners with Messrs Godwin and Sandberg, of a rich mining claim at 9 mile Spring
+Thomas HicksonGeorge TowbPartners with Messrs Godwin and Sandberg, of a rich minig claim at 9 Mile Spring

 Mr WalbourneGeorge TownProprieter of the Black Boy

 Mary Ann WelshPoint Rapid16 years old.
-Had been on her way home after staying with her aunt at East Arm
+Was on her way home after staying with her aunt at East Arm

 Looking along the Tamar River from Brady’s Lookout

-James rowed Ellen to Freshwater Point, the property of Mr Griffiths, where Ellen was assisted into dry clothes by Mrs Griffiths.
-Ellen reportedly had severe burns to both arms, both legs, her back and her face.
-She was placed in Mr Griffith’s dog-cart where she was made as comfortable as possible.
-Mr Walker of Rostella, who had witnessed the explosion, drove Ellen to the Launceston General Hospital, driving carefully to not add to her pain.
+James rowed Ellen to Freshwater Point, Mr. Griffiths’ property.
+With severe burns to her arms, legs, back, and face, Ellen required medical attention.
+She was placed in Mr. Griffith’s dog-cart, where she was made as comfortable as possible.
+Mr. Walker of Rostella, who had witnessed the explosion, drove Ellen to the Launceston General Hospital, taking care not to exacerbate her pain.

-The Launceston General Hospital had been built in 1863 and was described as being admired by all that visited it for its airiness and cleanliness.
-Ellen arrived there around half-past five in the evening and was seen immediately by Dr McQueen.
-The treatment likely to have been received was cooling of the burns by ice or immersion in cold fluid.
+The Launceston General Hospital, newly built and opened in 1863, was admired for its spaciousness and cleanliness.
+Ellen arrived there around half-past five in the evening and was seen immediately by Dr. McQueen.
+The likely treatment she received involved cooling the burns with ice or immersion in cold water.

 The Last Days of Ellen McCarron (c) tamarvalleytales.com

-Various other witnesses gave account of witnessing the explosion and of finding the bodies of the deceased.
-Felix McCarron, in a distressed state, gave evidence regarding his wife’s last days.
+Witnesses provided vivid accounts of the explosion and the discovery of the deceased.
+In a distressed state, Felix McCarron gave evidence of his wife’s final days.

 Sources